henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="router"></a>Router

-When initialized, the router sets up the course title as the HTML document title.
+When initialized, the **Router** sets up the course title as the HTML document title.
 Adapt has a simple routing system with only three routes.
 The first route handles loading the course object, the second route handles an `_id` attribute being passed in and the third handles routes for plugins.

 When an `_id` attribute is passed in: